ReconAI/EdgeDeviceSetup/deepstream50/README.md

 ## Installation

 1. Download latests Deepstream 5.X version from [here](https://developer.nvidia.com/deepstream-getting-started) (make sure that Jetpack version is correct //Use **jtop**)
+1.1 Do not run 'sudo apt install --reinstall nvidia-l4t-gstreamer' if you don't want Jetpack version to be changed
 2. Unzip archive on device
 3. Follow the [guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html)
 4. Verify that Deepstream was installed:<br>